Love Bombing Then Ghosting: An Emotional Roller-Coaster

 It’s a challenging journey that tests our ability to cope with sudden changes in relationships and helps us learn more about ourselves and what we value in a partner.

-What is Love Bombing Then Ghosting?
+What is Love Bombing followed by Ghosting?

 Love bombing is a term that comes from the world of psychology, used to describe a specific pattern of behavior where a person overwhelms another with acts of affection, kindness, and love.